QuestCraftPlusPlus/QuestCraft/README.md

 First, go to the release page for **[QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft/releases/latest)** and download the APK to your computer or Android device.

-Secondly, you must install the QuestCraft APK to your VR Headset using **[SideQuest](https://sidequestvr.com/setup-howto)** and follow the necessary steps to connect your Quest.
+Secondly, you'll need to install the QuestCraft APK to your VR Headset using **[SideQuest](https://sidequestvr.com/setup-howto)** and follow the necessary steps to connect your Quest.
 Drag and drop the APK, and wait for it to install.

 Next, open your headset's QuestCraft launcher (through Unknown Sources).
 Be sure to grant all requested permissions.
-Once you're done, you'll follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download (approx. 10 minutes).
+Once you're done, you'll follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download (approx. 5-10 minutes).
 (You must do this for each specific version to play that version!)

 And boom!
 You have successfully installed QuestCraft on your VR headset!
 To play, press the **Play** button and wait for it to load; depending on the headset's age, it might take a while.

-**NOTE: You may encounter crashes when downloading your selected MC version, ESPECIALLY on v53 and later.
-This is because Meta can't fix memory leaks for some reason.
+**NOTE:** You may encounter crashes when downloading your selected MC version, mainly on v53 and later.
+This happens because Meta can't fix memory leaks for some reason.
 Don't fret; launch the app, press play, and the download will continue from where it left off before the crash.
 If it continues, please keep trying.
-If, after 4 attempts, you still are not loaded in, please visit the support channel of the QuestCraft Discord (discord.gg/questcraft)**
+If, after 4 attempts, you still are not loaded in, please visit the support channel of the QuestCraft Discord (discord.gg/questcraft)

 ### Please do not enable seated mode in the in-game VR settings!

 ## Included Mods

 **Did you experience a mod-related crash when loading MC?
-It's (kinda) simple to fix it!**
+It's (kind of) simple to fix it!**

 Join the QuestCraft Discord Server at **discord.gg/QuestCraft** and go to #bot-commands.
 Type /logs and upload your log file (which can be retrieved from Android/data/com.qcxr.qcxr using a file viewer (e.g. **Windows Explorer** or **[Android File Transfer for macOS](https://www.android.com/filetransfer/)**).
 The QuestCraft Bot, CraftyVR, will give you ways to fix the crash.
 If not, you can scroll to the bottom of the retrieved log in a text editor and check the Fabric error message for causes and possible solutions.